Nuclear Wallet Cards 2005

 Introduction

-This is an updated edition of the 2000 booklet of the same name.
-The 2000 edition is being archived for the US, DOE nuclear material inventory control.
+This is an updated edition of the 2005 booklet of the same name.
+The 2000 edition has beeen archived for the US, DOE nuclear material inventory control.

 This booklet presents selected properties of all known nuclides and their known isomeric states.
-Properties of ionized atoms are not included.
+Properties of ionized atoms are presented as an appendix.

 Explanation of Table